Exact recovery of planted cliques in semi-random graphs: Introduction

-\subparagraph*{Semi-random models for related problems.} The semi-random model studied in this paper is inspired from a combination of two works.
-First is the Feige-Kilian model \cite{MR1894527}, this is a very generic model.
+\paragraph*{Semi-random models for related problems.} The semi-random model studied in this paper is inspired from a combination of two works.
+First is the very generic Feige-Kilian model \cite{FEIGE2001639}.
 In this model, we plant an independent set on $\mathcal{S}$ ($\abs{\mathcal{S}} = k$), the subgraph $\mathcal{G}\brac{\mathcal{S} \times \mathcal{V} \setminus \mathcal{S}}$ is a random graph with parameter $p$, while the subgraph $G\brac{\mathcal{V} \setminus \mathcal{S}}$ can be an arbitrary graph.
 Then an adversary is allowed to add edges anywhere without disturbing the planted independent set.
-McKenzie, Mehta, and Trevisan \cite{DBLP:conf/soda/McKenzieMT20} show that for $k=\Omega\paren{\ffrac{n^{2/3}}{p^{1/3}}}$, their algorithm finds a ``large" independent set.
-And for the range $k=\Omega\paren{\ffrac{n^{2/3}}{p}}$ , their algorithm outputs a list of independent sets, one of which is $\mathcal{S}$ with high probability.
-Restrictions of this model has also been studied in the works of \cite{DBLP:journals/eccc/Steinhardt17, 10.1145/3055399.3055491}.
+McKenzie, Mehta, and Trevisan \cite{10.5555/3381089.3381134} show that for $k=\Omega\paren{\ffrac{n^{2/3}}{p^{1/3}}}$, their algorithm finds a ``large'' independent set.
+And for the range $k=\Omega\paren{\ffrac{n^{2/3}}{p}}$ , their algorithm outputs a list of independent sets (this type of algorithms' output is called the list-decoding variant), one of which is $\mathcal{S}$ with high probability.
+In the hypergraph case, the work by Khanna \etal~\cite{10.1007/978-3-030-83508-8_38} generalises their results to $r$-uniform hypergraphs for an analogous family of instances.
+Restrictions of this model has also been studied in the works of \cite{10.1145/3055399.3055491,DBLP:journals/eccc/Steinhardt17}.

-It is important to note that the above model is a pretty generic model and also solves the semi-random model which we study in our paper, however there are some key differences.
-Firstly, ours is an exact deterministic algorithm based on the SDP relaxation of the $k$-clique while they use a ``crude" SDP (this idea was introduced in \cite{6108205}) which is not a relaxation of the independent set (or the complementary clique problem).
-But both the SDPs ``clusters" the vectors corresponding to the planted set.
-Secondly the algorithmic guarantee of the work by \cite{DBLP:conf/soda/McKenzieMT20} is of a different nature where they output a list of independent sets one of which is the planted set, as described above.
+It is important to note that while the above model is a pretty generic model and also solves the semi-random model which we study in our paper, however there are some key differences.
+Firstly, ours is an exact deterministic algorithm based on the SDP relaxation of the \kclique~while they use a ``crude'' SDP (this idea was introduced in \cite{10.5555/3381089.3381134}) which is not a relaxation of the independent set (or the complementary clique problem).
+But both the SDPs ``clusters'' the vectors corresponding to the planted set.
+Secondly the algorithmic guarantee of the work by \cite{10.1007/978-3-030-83508-8_38,10.5555/3381089.3381134} is of a different nature where they output a list of independent sets one of which is the planted set, as described above.